PlamediD/Traveler-app-/README.md

 ## Milestone 3
 Implement maps and directions to help users navigate to their destination improve app performance, security, and overall user experience.
 Additionally, add a 'to pack ' feature that allows the user to have a list of items that they need to pack for the specific trip and mark wheter or not htey have already packed it.
+Finally, the app is now using firebase for data storage.
 Test user experience